qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 The primary focus of Qdrant is performance.
 It's why we build our work in Rust.
 We also want to optimize performance in "real-world" situations.

+We used the [NeurIPS 2023 datasets](https://big-ann-benchmarks.com/neurips23.html) which are a standard to evaluate vector search algorithms.

-We used the [NeurIPS 2023 datasets](https://big-ann-benchmarks.com/neurips23.html).
-We've optimized our search to improve throughput by a factor of 16.
+We optimized our search to improve throughput by a factor of 16.

 We set up test benchmarks in our [Sparse vectors benchmark](https://github.com/qdrant/sparse-vectors-benchmark) repository.
 For our benchmarks, we ran the full query dataset againt a system with 8 CPUs.